georgeliaw/local-setup/README.md

 This repo is used to configure a fresh local desktop environment to my preferences.

-Currently setup for Ubuntu 16.04, migrating to Ubuntu 18.04.
+Currently setup for Ubuntu 20.04.

 Simply run `install.sh` and follow any prompts that come up.